Shade ball: Construction

 The shade balls used in the Los Angeles project are made of high-density polyethylene (HDPE) with carbon black additive to make the balls opaque and protect the plastic from ultraviolet radiation.
 Adding carbon black also prevents the formation of bromate, a suspected human carcinogen.

-They are about 4 in in diameter, and are partially filled with water to avoid being blown by wind.
+They are about 4 in in diameter, and are partially filled with water to prevent their being blown by wind.
 HDPE plastic is commonly used for food and beverage containers as well as water distribution pipes.